EdAlegrid/m2m-can/README.md

 /* master can-bus frame id or can node id */ const device_id = '00C';

-/* open can0 interface, set bitrate to 500000 */
+/* open can0 interface, set bitrate to 500000 Hz */
 // defaults to txqueuelen = 1000, rs = 100
 can.open('can0', 500000, function(err){
   if(err) return console.error('can0 interface open error', err.message);